About

 Eligibility

-Landowner eligibility for EWP-floodplain easements functions differently.
-Landowners can apply for assistance through the EWP-floodplain easement option directly at the local NRCS office when project funding for floodplain easements become available.
+In some situations, landowners can directly apply for assistance through a floodplain easement at the local NRCS office when project funding for floodplain easements becomes available.
 States will hold a signup period for the impacted communities and the local NRCS offices will publicize that information in the affected communities.

 Resources